Integrating Conductor Health into Dynamic Line Rating and Unit Commitment under Wind Uncertainty: Conductor health-aware unit commitment

 \subsection{Conductor health-aware unit commitment}

-Given the linear fit and the piecewise depreciation cost function in Section~\ref{sec:CCDM}, the objective function of the CHA-UC day-ahead problem is as follows:
+Given the linear fit and the piecewise depreciation cost function in Section~\ref{sec:CCDM}, the objective function of the CHA-UC day-ahead problem is formulated:

-The objective includes the operation cost from~\eqref{Eq:baselineObj} and the scenario stochastic costs: the expected conductor depreciation cost, expected load shed costs and the expected reserve activation costs.
+The objective includes the operation cost from~\eqref{Eq:baselineObj} and the stochastic costs: the expected conductor depreciation cost, load shed costs and reserve activation costs.
+Here, $C^{\text{Dep}}_{l,t}$ is implemented using \textbf{SOS2} constraints.
+All terms including the depreciation cost in the objective functions uses monetary units (\$), which eliminates the need for any additional scaling or conversion coefficient, simplifying the optimization and improving interpretability.
 The decision variables are identical to the baseline.
-The additional term in \eqref{Eq:CHAObj} represents the expected values from considering stochasticity.
-The sample average approximation was used to calculate the expected value. $C^{\text{Dep}}_{l,t}$ is a piecewise function of the depreciation cost of ETO in Section~\ref{subsec:CC}, implemented using \textbf{SOS2} constraints.
+The sample average approximation was used to calculate the expected value.

 CHA-UC is constrained by the UC constraints and the DC power flow constraints from the baseline.

 Additional scenario-based stochastic constraints are as follows ($\forall s \in \mathcal{S}$):